vivek721/LogDistributionHadoop/README.md

 ### Introduction
 The goal is to create a program for parallel distributed processing of generated log files.
-I have used Hortonworks Sandbox on vmWare to create the distributed program then I deployed it to Amazon Elastic MapReduce (EMR)
+I have used Hortonworks Sandbox on vmWare to create the distributed program then I deployed it to Amazon Elastic MapReduce (EMR).

 ### Functionality
 To create a program for parallel distributed processing of logs.
 The program can be